aeternity/protocol/serializations.md

 [ <channel_id>      :: id()
 , <from>            :: id()
 , <payload>         :: binary()
+, <poi>             :: poi()
 , <ttl>             :: int()
 , <fee>             :: int()
 , <nonce>           :: int()
 ]
 ```

-The payload is a serialized signed channel offchain transaction.
+The payload is a serialized signed channel offchain transaction or it is empty.

 #### Channel slash transaction
 ```
 [ <channel_id>      :: id()
 , <from>            :: id()
 , <payload>         :: binary()
+, <poi>             :: poi()
 , <ttl>             :: int()
 , <fee>             :: int()
 , <nonce>           :: int()
 ]
 ```

-The payload is a serialized signed channel offchain transaction.
+The payload is a serialized signed channel offchain transaction or it is empty.

 #### Channel settle transaction
 ```